 17.3.5.5 PHY DATA scrambler and descrambler

-During reception by a VHT or HE STA, or EHT STA that is not a STA 6G with 320 MHz bandwidth support, RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT shall be determined from selected bits in the scrambling sequence as shown in Table 17-7 (Contents of the first 7 bits of the scrambling sequence) and Table 17-9 (RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT values for a VHT or HE STA).
-During reception by a VHT STA, the RXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT shall be set to selected bits in the scrambling sequence as shown in Table 17-7 (Contents of the first 7 bits of the scrambling sequence).
+During reception by a VHT STA, HE STA, or EHT STA that is not a STA 6G with 320 MHz bandwidth support, RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT shall be determined from selected bits in the scrambling sequence as shown in Table 17-7 (Contents of the first 7 bits of the scrambling sequence) and Table 17-9 (RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT values for a VHT or HE STA).

+During reception by an EHT STA that is a STA 6G with 320 MHz bandwidth support, the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT shall be determined from selected bits in the scrambling sequence as shown in Figure 17-6 (SERVICE field bit assignment), Table 17-7 (Contents of the first 7 bits of the scrambling sequence), and Table 17-9a (RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT values for an EHT STA). (#5549)

+During reception by a VHT STA, HE STA or EHT STA,(#5549) the RXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT shall be set to selected bits in the scrambling sequence as shown in Table 17-7 (Contents of the first 7 bits of the scrambling sequence).
 The fields shall be interpreted as being sent LSB-first.

-During reception by an EHT STA that is a STA 6G with 320 MHz bandwidth support, the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT shall be determined from selected bits in the scrambling sequence as shown in Figure 17-6 (SERVICE field bit assignment), Table 17-7 (Contents of the first 7 bits of the scrambling sequence), and Table 17-9a (RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT values for an EHT STA).
-During reception by an EHT STA, the RXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT shall be set to selected bits in the scrambling sequence as shown in
+(#5549) (#5549)

 Table 17-7—Contents of the first 7 bits of the scrambling sequence